 Moments of real time combat are tailored to the events within the game’s world and are shaped by the player’s choices.
 This means that it is highly responsive no matter what path the player chooses, including the path he follows in the story itself, and also his relationship with other characters.

-This contender in our games like Divinity Original Sin 2 provides multiplayer modes so that even if you need a break from the original static plot, you can go on epic co op adventures with mismatched teams that include humans and aliens.
+This contender in our lineup provides multiplayer modes so that even if you need a break from the original static plot, you can go on epic co op adventures with mismatched teams that include humans and aliens.
 Alternatively, you can use these modes to have fun with other players.

 You will never be bored as it features a new and improved cast of enemies along with a rich set of powers that you can develop in multiple ways.
 You can take the epic story in whichever direction you prefer.
 This aspect provides XCOM 2 a refreshing dash of freedom resembling that available in the world of the Divinity series.